The Philadelphia Youth Orchestra

 Selected Sundays, 3 to 5 PM

-- Hosted by Jack Moore, Louis Scaglione
+- Hosted by Kevin Gordon, Louis Scaglione

 Listen to recorded concerts of the Philadelphia Youth Orchestra (PYO) on WRTI.
 Maestro Louis Scaglione conducts.
 The Philadelphia Youth Orchestra is a premier youth orchestra organization for gifted, young, classical musicians, and one of the oldest and most highly regarded youth orchestra organizations in the United States.
 Founded in 1940, the PYO provides professional-caliber musical experiences to young instrumentalists, thrilling discriminating audiences in the Greater Philadelphia region and across the globe.

 The organization has five programs: Philadelphia Youth Orchestra (PYO), Philadelphia Young Artists Orchestra (PYAO), Bravo Brass, Philadelphia Region Youth String Music (PRYSM), and Tune Up Philly, an after-school program modeled after Venezuela’s El Sistema.